oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

   element is `position: absolute`
 - If you transform the anchor element somehow, with `transform`, `translate`, `scale`, etc.
-- If the anchor elements is a query container for container size queries
+- If the anchor element is a query container for container size queries

 This is not an exhaustive list.
 Because there are so many ways to get into this situation unexpectedly, I recommend not nesting positioned elements inside the